DJBarnes/django-adminlte2-pdq/docs/source/configuration/menu.rst

 **Admin Menu**.
 More information about these groups can be found on the :doc:`../menu/admin` page.
-If you would like to disable this separator from being automatically rendered set this setting to ``False``.
+If you would like to disable this separator from being automatically rendered, set this value to ``False``.

 :Type: ``bool``